tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/常见问题_intl_en.md

 You can configure the correct NFS client program and modify the Registry (by adding users for access) as instructed in [Using CFS File Systems on Windows Clients](https://intl.cloud.tencent.com/document/product/582/11524).
 Restart the client, open the IIS configuration page, add a site, and click **Advanced Settings**.
 ![](https://main.qcloudimg.com/raw/871a0b585060646f662fa4c8e111df36.png)
-Set the "Physical Path" in the "Advanced Settings" to the CFS mount target.
+Set the "Physical Path" in the "Advanced Settings" to the CFS mount point.
 ![](https://main.qcloudimg.com/raw/44777ef4949311c8db84f972b2885af9.png)

 ### Mounting a CFS file system on Docker or Kubernetes can succeed sometimes but fail at other times.
 How to solve this problem?